I’m here to help budding businesses – I hope it helps!

 2) If it’s not an actual word, this is a bonus.
 As you won’t be competing for that word in the search engines

-3) Start researching styles online and collect things that you like the look of and don’t forget who your trying to appeal too.
+3) Start researching styles online, collect things that you like the look of, and don’t forget who you are trying to appeal to.

 6) So here comes the techie bit.
 When using computer software, you will have the choice of creating vector graphics or raster graphics.
-For logos, they always need to be created as a vector.
+Logos always need to be created as a vector.

 8) If it’s no, would it do, for the time being?
 And maybe try this process again.

 10) If it’s yes, maybe step back on your project and think like a customer.
-Remember a lot of the time your customers will be rushing around, looking for a business.
-They probably have a lot of adverts coming up, from companies like yours.
+Remember, your customers will be rushing around a lot of the time, looking for a business.
+They probably have a lot of adverts coming up from companies like yours.
 Does your logo help to explain what you do and stand out from the crowd?

-12) Remember, when you do design a logo, you are competing against companies who have employed a designer, who has spent many years getting their design ideas fine-tuned.
+12) Remember, when you design a logo, you are competing against companies that have employed a designer who has spent many years getting their design ideas fine-tuned.
 The more time you spend on your logo, the better you can get it.
 Designer businesses don’t rush it either.

-13) I hoped this helped you, please subscribe to this page, as I will be adding lots of other useful techie design related videos going forward.
+13) I hoped this helped you; please subscribe to this page, as I will be adding lots of other useful techie design related videos in the future.
 Bye!